camsoupa/corridor/README.md

-# corridor - an engine for interactive audi-based games
+# corridor - an engine for interactive audio-based games

 ## getting started